mitre/multiscanner-ansible/README.md

 Running the plays is easy!
 1. Log in to the Ansible Controller as the **ansible** user
 2. Go to the root folder of the project: `cd <path>/multiscanner-ansible` (i.e., `cd /home/ansible/multiscanner-ansible`)
-3. Run the command: `ansible-playbook -i hosts site.yml`</br>
+3. Run the command: `ansible-playbook -i hosts site.yml --module-path custom_ansible_modules`</br>
-(The process will take several minutes)
+(The process will take several minutes)<br/>
+Note that the `--module-path custom_ansible_modules` flag is needed to tell Ansible to use the custom module defined for this project (one that compiles and installs an SELinux policy), which is located in the `<project root>/custom_ansible_modules` directory.

 ## Scaling